6ixthdev/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete - deleting the betty file
-9-firstdirdeletion - deleting my first directory in tmp folder 10-back - Going back to a previous working directory
+9-firstdirdeletion - deleting my first directory in tmp folder 10-back - Going back to a previous working directory 11-lists - a script that prints what is in the current directory, parent directory and the boot directory